unicode-org/message-format-wg/exploration/bidi-usability.md

 ### Loose isolation

-Apply a slightly different set of bidi isolates.
+Apply bidi isolates in a slightly different way.
 The main differences to the proposed solution are:
 1. The open/close isolate characters are not syntactically required to be paired.
    This avoids introducing parse errors for missing or required invisible characters,